 In Uganda live around 5000 chimpanzees spread over five main chimpanzee destinations in Uganda, namely: Kibale Forest National Park, Budongo Forest Reserve (part of the largest wildlife conservation area in Murchison Falls National Park), Kyambura Gorge (Queen Elizabeth National Park), Kalinzu Forest, and Toro – Semliki Wildlife Reserve.

-In addition, two other options to see chimpanzees in Uganda are the Ngamba Island Chimpanzee Sanctuary and the Uganda Wildlife Education Centre.
+In addition, two other options to see chimpanzees in Uganda are the Ngamba Island Chimpanzee Sanctuary and the Uganda Wildlife Conservation Education Centre (UWEC).
 However, the chimpanzees living there are orphaned chimps rescued from various places in Uganda.
 You can book a Chimpanzee tour directly through their site or ask your Uganda Tour operator to make a reservation.

 4. Chimpanzee trekking in Kibale Forest National Park